 SPC performed stochastic stock projections across the grid of 72 assessment models under future fishery scenarios to examine their performance in recovering the stock to the TRP, including:

 The consequences of continued fishing at recent levels for the south Pacific albacore stock.
-Under 2014-16 average catch conditions, the stock declines to 42% SBF=0 on average by 2040, with a 21% risk of falling below the LRP (Error!
-Reference source not found.).
+Under 2014-16 average catch conditions, the stock declines to 42% SBF=0 on average by 2040, with a 21% risk of falling below the LRP.

 Alternative stock trajectories to achieving the candidate TRP, specifically: